-New Ashgate Gallery curates a programme of 25 annual exhibitions and related events, often working in partnership with local and national art organisations.
+New Ashgate Gallery curates a programme of more than 30 annual exhibitions and related events, often working in partnership with local and national art organisations.
 In addition to our lead exhibitions in the Pavilion Gallery, affortable Craft Collection, Maker in Focus and projects in the Balcony Gallery are worth the visit.

 While we also show work by established artists, supporting emerging talent in the market place is close to our heart.

 Peter Hayes is interested in - why and how 'things' are made of clay.
 One of the major introductions he had to ceramics was digging Neolithic Iron Age and Roman Samien shards on archaeological digs somewhere in Wales while trying to survive as an art student in Birmingham.
 He is drawn to shapes of artefacts and objects from other cultures and other times, but that remain timeless.

 Erosion and change through time and nature are recorded in a piece.
 Peter's work is not to compete with nature; but for the work to evolve within the environment.
 The minerals, like iron and copper, that he introduces into the 'Raku' ceramic surface have their affect on the clay during the time they are submerged in the river or the sea.
 This erosion process continues with sanding so that the texture and cracks do not interrupt the surface but become an organic, integral part of the patina.
 Each individual piece takes on its own developing surface; its own history and its aesthetic.